 - Oceans Edge Key West Hotel & Marina – This hotel offers beautiful panoramic water views and six pools!
 Check for rates and more details.

 - Southernmost Point Guest House – this guest house is located in the heart of all the action, right on Duval Street.
 Check for rates and more details.

-- Margaritaville Key West Resort & Marina – This waterfront resort is centrally located in Old Town and is walking distance to everything.
+- Margaritaville Key West Resort & Marina – This waterfront resort is centrally located in Old Town and is within walking distance of everything.
 Check for rates and more details.

-- The Marker Resort – we loved staying at the Marker Resort.
+- The Marker Resort – we loved staying at the Marker Resort, one of our favourite Key West, Florida resorts.
 It is tucked away from all the nightlife but close enough to all the main attractions.
 Check for rates and more details.

 Visit Ernest Hemingway’s House

 One of the greatest and most well-respected writers in American history called Key West Florida home for many years.
 Now, his former home where he wrote some of the top novels and short stories in American history is preserved as a museum where you can check out where Hemingway pulled his inspiration from.

 The house is used to educate Florida vacationers about the life and times of Ernest Hemingway and is one of the top things to do in Key West.
 Florida!